ghfbsd/RB-P-CAN-485/README.md

 - Some MCP2515 clones apparently do not report the interface status correctly (see the message `***should be 40 [loopback mode]; ignoring***`).
 For the test program, this is harmless.

+- Modify the program and set `POLL` to `False` to test the interrupt features of the expansion board (and download it to the RPP).

 - The program runs forever; you must interrupt it to stop it.